 We specialize in the indoor air quality business, so there’s little that surprises us when it comes to air pollution statistics inside your home.

-But a new study from New Zealand floored even our Home Performance gurus.
+But a recent study from New Zealand floored even our Home Performance gurus.

 AIR POLLUTION BACKGROUND

 The original goal of the study was simple: Combat high energy bills and eliminate energy waste.
 It was a four-year program starting in 2009.
 It used standard home performance and weatherization upgrades.
-It’s the same services Neil Kelly Home Performance crews offer in Seattle, Bend, Eugene, and Portland: Upgrade floor and attic insulation, seal up air intrusions, and locate inadequacies in the heating and
+These are the same services Neil Kelly Home Performance crews offer in Oregon and SW Washington: Upgrade floor and attic insulation, seal up air intrusions, and locate inadequacies in the heating and cooling system.

 However, while “Warm Up New Zealand: Heat Smart Programme” may have started as a way to reduce utility bills, a follow-up health study looked at related indoor air pollution data.